 Tax credits and other tax benefits, not to include amortization of the investment, shall be reflected as follows:

-Tax credits allocated are to be recorded, and assessed for admittance, in accordance with SSAP No. 94R–Transferable and Non-Transferable Tax Credits.
+Tax credits shall be recognized in the period that they are allocated to the reporting entity for tax purposes:

+Federal tax credits that can be utilized in the year allocated shall be reported in the income statement as an offset to federal taxes in accordance with SSAP No. 101—Income Taxes.
+Federal tax credits that cannot be utilized in the year allocated are carried forward to a future tax year shall be reported as a deferred tax asset (DTA) in accordance with SSAP No. 101.

+State tax credits that can be utilized in the year allocated shall be reported in the income statement as an offset to state premium tax or state income tax, whichever is applicable, in the tax-reporting year in which the credit is utilized.
+State tax credits that cannot be utilized in the year allocated are carried forward to a future tax year shall be reported gross of any related state tax liabilities and reported in the category of other-than-invested-assets (not to be reported net).

+Tax credits carried forward to a future period shall be reflected as an offset to the corresponding income or premiums tax in the tax reporting year in which the tax credit is utilized.
+The admissibility of tax credits are subject to SSAP No. 101.

-Federal tax benefits other than tax credits (e.g., tax benefits from investment depreciation) shall be recognized in the year allocated pursuant to SSAP No. 101—Income Taxes.
+Federal tax benefits other than tax credits (e.g., tax benefits from investment depreciation) shall be recognized in the year allocated pursuant to SSAP No. 101.
 When utilized the federal tax benefits are recognized as a component of income tax expense.

 State tax benefits other than tax credits shall be recognized in the year allocated shall be recognized in the year allocated gross of any related state tax liabilities pursuant to SSAP No. 101.
 When utilized, the state tax benefits are recognized as a component of taxes, licenses, and fees.

-Admittance Requirements
+Admittance of Tax Credit Investments

 Although investments in tax credit programs do not represent investments that can be directly liquidated for policyholder claims, the reduction of tax liability or transfer of tax credits represents a benefit that supports admittance of these investments, but only if the tax credit will be received and can be utilized by the reporting entity.
 Investments in tax credit programs that will not result in any of the anticipated tax credits or that will result in tax credits which cannot be utilized or transferred by the reporting entity shall be considered impaired and should refer to paragraphs 25 and 26.